ppernot/ReactorUI/docs/3-run.md

 ## __Local__ tab

+* `Log tail only` enables to see the last lines of the reactor code log when ckecked or the full log when unchecked.
+It is checked by default to enable to visualize the progress of the task.

 The `Start` button in the `Local` tab will launch the simulations on the local computer.
 The text outputs and error messages should be captured and displayed